MrMint/markii/README.md

 # MarkDOS React Client
 ----------
-This is the react based markDOS application.
+This is the markDOS react/redux based web client application.

  ## Setup